fplll/fpylll/README.rst

     24.06241883103193

 The basic BKZ algorithm can be implemented in about 60 pretty readable lines of Python code (cf. `simple_bkz.py <https://github.com/fplll/fpylll/blob/master/src/fpylll/algorithms/simple_bkz.py>`__).
-For a quick tour of the library, you can check out the :doc:`tutorial`.
+For a quick tour of the library, you can check out the `tutorial`.

 Requirements
 ------------